What are the IPv4 and IPv6 loopback addresses?

 - We can test network applications with a single box.

-- Not exposed to the external network, so these are safe.
+- They are not exposed to the external network, so they are safe.